 Another incredible part of the Duomo area is the so called Crypt.
 It was discovered in 1999, during some restorations works and it’s not a proper crypt but more a kind of pilgrims’ area or access to the Duomo area.
 The crypt is a quite large area frescoed with brilliant colors dating back to 13th century and depicting scenes from the Old and New Testament.
 I was impressed by the story of this place since it has been covered by rubble for so many centuries that is so great to still have the chance to admire these original colors!

 - Get ready for some stairs – to get the best views you need to climb up lots of stairs both for Gate of Heaven and Facciatone.
-So get on a pair of comfortable shoes, as well as comfy outfit.
+So wear a pair of comfortable shoes, as well as a comfy outfit.
 The stunning views you’ll see we’ll pay you back from the efforts made.

-- Plan your visit to Duomo area – get your Porta del Cielo tour booked in advanced together with your OPA Si Pass.
-The area can be really busy.
+- Plan your visit to Duomo ahead and save with the combo ticket – book the Gate of Heaven Visit in advanced together with your OPA Si Pass, because it’s busy.